 Deepen your understanding of contraception and sexual health, including how sexuality and sexual health services are impacted by external factors.
 Consider the cultural, political, legal and ethical contexts of human sexuality and contraception.
-Enhance your ability to help people access services and make informed choices for themselves.
+Enhance your ability to help people access services to make informed choices for themselves.

 The course will develop your understanding of contraceptive and sexual health.
 It will be of interest if you’re in a role which involves providing information about contraception and sexual health; perhaps you work in health, social care or education.

 You’ll explore all methods of contraception, gain an insight into sexually transmitted diseases and learn about the impact of sexuality on the individual, the family and wider society.
 You’ll consider contraception and sexual health care across the entire reproductive lifespan as well as thinking about access for those with disabilities.
 You’ll look at factors which influence human sexuality and the surrounding legal and ethical issues.